Welcome New Students!

 - Dispose of trash and recycling.

-- If leaving here in Cleveland, find off-street parking for cars if possible.
+- If leaving it here in Cleveland, find off-street parking for cars if possible.

 - Review airline/bus/train policies for luggage size and contents.